C# PDF generation quick start guide

 It might look unnecessary, but splitting the code into methods at least makes it more readable.

-The sample code for this step is in HelloWorld2 class of the example app.
+The sample code for this step is in the HelloWorld2 class of the example app.

 Please check the following articles for more information about documents, pages and containers.